boyter/boyter.org/content/posts/2012-11-15-building-a-search-engine-the-most-important-feature-you-can-add.md

   </p>

   <p>
-    NB* Switching to Bing probably isn&#8217;t as painful as sitting in a sadists chair</center>
+    NB* Switching to Bing probably isn't as painful as sitting in a sadists chair</center>
   </p>

   <p>